mac-comp123/welcome-app/README.md

 # Welcome to COMP 123!
-Run this app to test your local development environment.
+Open the Welcome.py file and run to test your local development environment.